In the recent few years, the retail industry as a whole has been suffering from a steady decline in sales.

 Now that we have established that Facebook can be used to drive footfall for retailers, let’s get into the action steps.

 How To Use Facebook To Drive Footfall

-As we move forward, I will introduce to you certain tips and features on Facebook that are effective for retailers, along with a step-by-step guide on how to use them.
+As we move forward, we will introduce to you certain tips and features on Facebook that are effective for retailers, along with a step-by-step guide on how to use them.

-It is also important for me to point out that many of these tips can be combined to create an even stronger impact on your market.
+It is also important for us to point out that many of these tips can be combined to create an even stronger impact on your market.